OpenBookPublishers/obp-epub-fixup/README.md

 Work in progress

+## Setup

+This software requires `epubcheck` and `pyvenv-3.5` to be installed on your system.
+On Debian (or Debian-based distributions) this package can be installed via

+`apt-get install epubcheck pyvenv-3.5`

+To perform the setup, run:

+`bash setup`

 ## Run

 To run the process, place a copy of the **epub edition of the book** in the `obp-epub-fixup` folder.
 Finally, run: